sudban3089/ID-Preserving-Facial-Aging/README.md

 # ID-Preserving-Facial-Aging
-This is the official implementation of **Identity-Preserving Aging of Face Images via Latent Diffusion Models** that has been accepted in International Joint Conference in Biometrics (IJCB 2023).
+This is the official implementation of **Identity-Preserving Aging of Face Images via Latent Diffusion Models** that has been accepted in International Joint Conference in Biometrics (IJCB 2023) nd its extension to IEEE T-BIOM 2024.
 Refer to [our paper](https://arxiv.org/abs/2307.08585).
 ![alt text](objective_CR.png)

 ## Usage